GambleID/gidx-js/README.md

 </script>
 ```

+### Handling the 3DSChallenge Action
-2. Handle the 3DSChallenge Action that can be returned from the CompleteSession API by calling the `show3DSChallenge` function.
+Handle the 3DSChallenge Action that can be returned from the CompleteSession API by calling the `show3DSChallenge` function.
 ```js
 let completeSessionResponse = {
     Action: {